-One thing to note here is that some of their products contain herbal and superfood poweders, which is so fun, however, I personally would avoid consuming just those products (usually the smoothies and lattes) in pregnancy or while breastfeeding.
+One thing to note here is that some of their products contain herbal and superfood powders, which is fun.
+However, I would avoid consuming just those products (usually the smoothies and lattes) in pregnancy or breastfeeding.

 Certain herbs/superfood powders used for energy/relaxation can also have an impact on hormonal balance.
 Not something you want to mess with in pregnancy or while trying to keep up a breastmilk supply.
 Also, we aren’t sure what, if any, impact they have on developing babies.
 Best to skip!
-Like I said that’s mostly the smoothies, and my favorite offering of theirs is the harvest bowls.
+As I said, that’s mostly the smoothies, and my favorite offering of theirs is the harvest bowls.

 As far as macro breakdown goes, I don’t love that many of them are low-protein.
 They do have a filter for “post-workout recovery” that shows your options that have more protein.
 However, the vast majority of their meal options provide less than 10 grams of protein per meal.

 Why do I care about protein?
 Protein keeps you fuller for longer and helps stabilize blood sugar levels creating more steady energy levels throughout the day.
 I try to get at least 15 grams of protein at a meal, so I added collagen powder to my smoothies and oatmeal bowls, and I added eggs to the harvest bowls.
 Easy peasy, not a big deal!

 The nice thing is, all the meals I’ve seen have been under 45 grams of carbohydrate and high fiber.
 Sometimes plant-based meals overdo it on the grains sending the carb count out of control.